TransitSurveyor/Deploy/README.md

 + `api` contains a [local git repo](https://github.com/TransitSurveyor/API) that is the code running on the vm.
-+ `data` contains a [local git repo](https://github.com/TransitSurveyor/Data) that is the code build data dependencies.
++ `data` contains a [local git repo](https://github.com/TransitSurveyor/Data) that is the code to build data dependencies.